 If doubtful, make sure your dog isn’t in agony.
 Gently rub and push the dog’s hips, paws, legs, and ankles.

+Your dog might have diarrhea, but this poor soul couldn’t express it.
 Examine for injuries by running your palm over the inside thigh.
-Your dog might have diarrhea, but this poor soul couldn’t express it.
-If you see your dog seems to be in pain, stop immediately and call your vet.
+If your dog seems to be in pain, stop immediately and call your vet.

-Avoid additional damage or risk being bitten by ignoring the suspected injury.
+Avoid additional damage or risk of being bitten by ignoring the suspected injury.